-Credit risk includes the possibility that a party to a transaction involving the Fund will fail to meet its obligations.
-This could cause the Fund to lose money or to lose the benefit of the transaction or prevent the Fund from selling or buying other securities to implement its investment strategy.
+Credit risk includes the possibility that a party to a transaction involving the Fund or the Underlying Fund will fail to meet its obligations.
+This could cause the Fund or the Underlying Fund to lose money or to lose the benefit of the transaction or prevent the Fund or the Underlying Fund from selling or buying other securities to implement its investment strategy.